Fluency refers to the smoothness, rate, and effort of speech. Stuttering occurs when there is an interruption in fluency of speech.

 Risks for developing a persistent stutter

 Many children who stutter will go outgrow it (about 75%) by the age of six.
-About 25% of children who stutter will have a persistent stutter that may last a lifetime.
+About 25% of children will have a persistent stutter that may last a lifetime.

 The following are RISK factors for a persistent stutter: